Conflictorium: Location

 Within the 500m radius of the museum lies the Chalte Peer Ki Dargah, the Sai Baba Temple and the CNI Church.
 The District Court is present down the road and the first Technical College opposite The Conflictorium.
 The Bhadra Fort and Ahmad Shah's Tomb are also in the vicinity.

 The Sardar Vallabhbhai Patel International Airport is 6 km from the museum.
 The Ahmedabad Junction is 2.1 km from the Conflictorium, if visitors wish to transit via train.
 Other local transport such as autos and taxis also available.

 The Conflictorium is open daily except on Mondays, and entry is free of charge.

 Design

 Conflict timeline

 It is the first part of the museum which chronicles the violent and oppressive past of the state of Gujarat since its inception in 1960.

 Gallery of Disputes

-This section wad designed by Mansi Thakkar.
+This section was designed by Mansi Thakkar.
 The main aim of this section is to highlight different types of disputes and their root causes within the framework of our social structure.
 The animal world has been personified here and the gallery follows the story of a Donkey.
 It draws inspiration from the animal fables of 'Panchatantra' by Vishnu Sharma and fictional stories like 'Animal Farm' by George Orwell As the visitor walks through the gallery, the story unfolds through the use of various sensory mediums like sounds, props, animations, light and shadows.